 The Analysis view shows tracks for a single sequence.
-The view is empty unless the session contains only one sequence; or until a single sequence has been chosen in the Overview or by using the navigation tools or Places panel bookmarks.
+The view is empty unless the session contains only one sequence; or until a single sequence has been chosen in the Overview or Explorer panel, or by using the navigation tools or Places panel bookmarks.
 At that point, the Analysis view appears automatically and is populated with data.

-To access the Analysis View at any time, click on the Analysis tab, the dark blue tab in the image below, or use View > Analysis.
+To access the Analysis view at any time, click on the Analysis tab, the dark blue tab in the image below, or use View > Analysis.

 By default, the Analysis view displays a header and footer, along with a sequence and its corresponding data tracks.
-The Analysis view has a different appearance depending on the zoom level.
-See the lowermost table on Customize the appearance and layout of views for examples.
+Tracks in the Analysis view can have different appearances depending on the zoom level.